 MATH5185 is a special topic in applied mathematics course for honours and postgraduate coursework students.
-The current topic is Nonnegativity and polynomial optimisation.
+The Topic title is Nonnegativity and Polynomial Optimization

 Units of credit: 6